cyruzin/archie-challenge/README.md

 Make sure you have Docker installed in your machine.

+The app uses Postgres, the SQL script should be executed automatically.

-This app uses Postgres.
-Run the command below to enable the database:
+Run the command below to run the database:

 ```sh
  docker-compose up -d